 Reconnection

-Subject to clause 6.3.3, a distributor must reconnect a disconnected customer where the circumstances giving rise to the disconnection in accordance with clause 6.1 no longer apply.
+Subject to clause 6.3.3, a distributor must reconnect a disconnected customer where the circumstances giving rise to the disconnection in accordance with clause Error!
+Reference source not found.6.1 no longer apply.

 A distributor is entitled to require the customer to pay any applicable reconnection charge, except in circumstances where the disconnection has occurred outside the customer’s control.